yaxsq/cs7-hci/lib/action_plan.md

 -   **Testing:** We will write unit and widget tests for our core components and business logic to ensure the app is robust and reliable.

 This refined plan provides a clear roadmap for developing the KraveMart app efficiently, leveraging `get_design_context` for precise component implementation.

+## 5. New Actions

+### Add Address Screen
+- Implement the "Add Address" screen from the Figma design.
+- Use the `mapselect.png` image as a placeholder for the map.
+- Create a new route for this screen at `/account/add-address`.

+### Map Integration
+- Add a placeholder map image to the "Delivery Tracking" screen.
+- Use the `maptrack.png` image for the delivery tracking screen.

+## 6. New Accessibility and UI Features

+### Add Address Screen
+- Implement the "Add Address" screen, which is triggered by the "Add New Address" button.

+### Splash Screen
+- Implement a splash screen that appears for two seconds at the very start of the application.
+- Move the `splash.png` file from the root of the repository to the `assets/images` folder.
+- Use the `splash.png` image for the splash screen.

+### Accessibility Screen
+- Implement an accessibility screen that appears right after the splash screen.
+- Use the Figma design for the accessibility screen: `https://www.figma.com/design/XMmZPKXXEtHH39Prt6tL5u/KraveMart?node-id=225-220&m=dev`
+- The screen will have three toggle buttons for "Large Font," "High Contrast," and "Voice Narrator."
+- These toggles can be turned on or off independently.
+- The "Continue" button at the bottom will proceed to the home screen of the application, and there will be no way to go back to the accessibility screen from there.
+- A boolean for `isFirstTime` will be created and will always be `true` during development, so the accessibility screen always appears.

+### Accessibility Themes
+- Create new themes according to the accessibility settings.
+- **Large Font Theme:** When "Large Font" is turned on, the font size of the application will be larger.
+- **High Contrast Theme:** When "High Contrast" is turned on, the background of the application will be white, and the text color will be black.
+- **Voice Narrator:** A placeholder implementation will be added for the voice narrator mode.
+- **ARIA Labels:** Add ARIA labels to every element that has text in it.
+The narrator will speak the text in the ARIA label for every element so that the user knows what they pressed.

+### Accessibility Menu
+- A new icon will be added to the profile section, which will allow the user to go back to the accessibility menu to change the accessibility options.